laboon/kraken_parser/README.md

 # kraken_parser

 This will parse Kraken staking data and let you know how much you received in staking rewards, along with the USD/EUR/CHF value at the time of receipt.

+Note: This will handle all staking rewards known to me (except FLOWH), although different countries and users will have different rewards available.
+See Supported Tokens, below, for a list.
+Any token not explicitly covered will be ignored by the parser.

 ## Instructions